Add the relevant box name to the /etc/hosts file:

 - If you started

-prior to adjusting the endpoints I recommend running it again because it may disrupt thesnmpwalk
+autoreconprior to adjusting the endpoints I recommend running it again because it may disrupt thesnmpwalkoutput on port161.

 sudo (which autorecon) mentorquotes.htb